Basic CRUD Operations Using Hasura GraphQL with Distributed SQL on GKE

 In this section we are going to install YugabyteDB on the cluster.
 The complete steps are documented here.

-The first thing to do is to upgrade Helm.
+The first thing to do is to add the charts repository.

 Create a namespace.
 In this case we’ll call it yb-demo.